SakSal-tech/trade-capture-system/docs/DeveloperLog.md

 I used the SQL LIKE wildcard (%keyword%) so users can search for phrases like “Euroclear” even if it appears mid-sentence.

 This is much more efficient than the previous findAll() and in-memory .filter() approach, which had a time complexity of O(n) on the application side.
-By pushing the filtering down to the database layer, we move closer to O(log n) due to indexed lookups (once indexing was added in Step 2).
+By pushing the filtering down to the database layer, move closer to O(log n) due to indexed lookups (once indexing was added in Step 2).

 #### Database Optimisation: Adding Indexes